mlynch/mlynch.github.com/_posts/2013-02-01-lifestyle.markdown

 # {{ page.title }} #

-"Lifestyle business" is, frankly, a derogatory term used by fundraising zealots to describe a business where the *assumed* aspirations of the founders are to simply provide a nice lifestyle for themselves, and that's it.
+"Lifestyle business" is, frankly, a derogatory term used by fundraising zealots and the tech media to describe a business where the *assumed* aspirations of the founders are to simply provide a nice lifestyle for themselves, and that's it.

 It's often used in comparison to "high-growth venture backed" businesses that are out to "change the world" on their rocketship.